wp-plugins/xili-language/readme.txt

 4. Activate the plugin through the *'Plugins'* menu in WordPress,
 5. Go to the dashboard settings tab - languages - and adapt default values if necessary by adding your languages in the catalog.
 You can set the order (1,2,3...) of the series. (used in `language_attributes()` template_tag).
 6. Modify each post by setting (checking) the language in xili-language box at the right of the post editing window before publishing.
+7. Before using your own theme, to understand how xili-language works, install the child theme of twentyten shown in this commented [demo site](http://multilingual.wpmu.xilione.com).
+8. Child of TwentyTen and Child of Twenty Eleven themes include a navigation menu - [downloadable here](http://multilingual.wpmu.xilione.com/download/) -.
+In xili-language settings it is possible to insert automatically languages menu in the menu previously set by you.
-7. If you are webmaster and want to add lot of personalizations in your theme, visit [expert's corner](http://dev.xiligroup.com/?cat=480&lang=en_us).
+9. If you are webmaster and want to add lot of personalizations in your theme, visit [expert's corner](http://dev.xiligroup.com/?cat=480&lang=en_us).

+= XILI-LANGUAGE VERSION >=1.8.0 is NOT compatible with WP less than 3.0 =

 = XILI-LANGUAGE VERSION >=1.8.0 is not compatible with WP less than 3.0 =

 = SPECIAL NOTE FOR XILI-LANGUAGE VERSION >= 1.5.0 and WP 3.0 =

-*Nothing to do in functions.php as in former version of WP and xili-language* : only verify that the theme is localizable and functions.php contains a function `load_theme_textdomain();` and that the theme's folder contains .mo files (in root or a language sub-folder) for each languages of your website. "twentyten" default WP theme is compatible with help of a child theme "twentyten-xili" available [here in action and downloadable](http://multilingual.wpmu.xilione.com) .
+*Nothing to do in functions.php as in former versions of WP and xili-language* : only verify that the theme is localizable and functions.php contains a function `load_theme_textdomain();` and that the theme's folder contains .mo files (in root or a language sub-folder) for each languages of your website. "twentyten" default WP theme is compatible with help of a child theme "twentyten-xili" available [here in action and downloadable](http://multilingual.wpmu.xilione.com) .

 Plugin is backward compatible for theme of monosite.
 But if you upgrade xili-language, it is better to restore your theme with default `load_theme_textdomain();`.
 Delete lines concerned by constants THEME_TEXTDOMAIN and languages sub-folder THEME_LANGS_FOLDER.